Fundamental Limits of Wireless Caching Under Mixed Cacheable and Uncacheable Traffic: Conclusion

 \section{Conclusion}

 In this work, we introduced the problem of wireless coded caching under mixed cacheable content and uncacheable non-content types of traffic.
 Focusing on networks in which the physical channel is modelled by a degraded GBC, we proposed a caching and delivery strategy based on the separation principle, which isolates the coded caching and multicasting problem from the physical layer transmission problem.
 We proved that the proposed strategy achieves near optimal performances in the information-theoretic sense.
-Through our analysis, we reveal \emph{topological holes} arising due to asymmetries in wireless network topologies, which enable the transmission of non-content messages while incurring no loss in terms of content delivery time.
+Through our analysis, we revealed \emph{topological holes} arising due to asymmetries in wireless network topologies, which enable the transmission of non-content messages while incurring no loss in terms of content delivery time.
 The extension of this result to other networks, including multi-transmitter and multi-antenna networks, is of high interest.
+In such networks, the performance is characterized not only by channel strength parameters (i.e. topology), but also by the quality of channel state information at the transmitters (CSIT)---see, e.g., \cite{Zhang2015,Zhang2017,Piovano2017,Ngo2018,Lampiris2018a, Piovano2019,Lampiris2017,Piovano2020,Bergel2018,Sengupta2017,Zhang2019}.
+This leads to an explosion in the number of system parameters in general (i.e. channel strengths and CSIT qualities), rendering the corresponding problems extremely challenging.
+One way to control the number of system parameters is to enforce symmetry (e.g. equal channel strengths, CSIT qualities, or both), as done in most of the aforementioned works.
+Nevertheless, apart from being an oversimplification, symmetry also obscures the role of topological holes, whose study necessarily requires venturing beyond symmetric settings.
+The prospect of unveiling the role of topological holes in asymmetric multi-transmitter and multi-antenna cache-aided networks with mixed traffic is both intriguing and not yet explored.